Smart Air Purifier & Replacement Filter Guide 2026

 HVAC filter upgrade

-Useful for whole-home baseline filtration while a compatible forced-air system is operating.
+Useful for broader filtration while a compatible forced-air heating or cooling system is operating.

 • Use compatible efficiency levels